surveyjs/survey-analytics/docs/get-started-angular.md

 With client-side processing, the Dashboard loads the full dataset at startup and performs aggregation in the browser.
 This approach requires more bandwidth and client-side resources, but is sufficient and often simpler for smaller datasets.

-To load the survey results, send the survey ID to your server and return an array of JSON objects:
+To retrieve results, send a request to your backend and return an array of JSON objects:

 ```js
 import { AfterViewInit, Component } from '@angular/core';